-The areas I cover in Nottingham vary based on my current availability but include Stapleford, Beeston, Toton, Chilwell, Long Eaton, Wollaton, Bramcote, Sandiacre, Trowell, Draycott, Breaston, Attenborough, Borrowash, Aspley, Strelley, Bilborough and Ilkeston.
-Nottingham postcodes mainly covered for driving lessons are NG9, NG10 and partially NG8 and DE72 but outside of this I do offer meeting points for pupils travelling into my catchment area.
+The areas I cover in Nottingham vary based on my current availability but include Stapleford, Beeston, Toton, Chilwell, Long Eaton, Sawley, Wollaton, Bramcote, Sandiacre, Trowell, Draycott, Breaston, Risley, Ockbrook, Attenborough, Borrowash, Aspley, Strelley and Bilborough.
+Nottingham postcodes covered for driving lessons are NG9, NG10 and partially NG8 and DE72 but outside of this I do offer meeting points for pupils travelling into my catchment area.

-Driving is an essential skill nowadays so it is important to find a way for the pupil to become a safe driver, not to abandon them because they are struggling or difficult to teach.
+Driving is an essential skill so it is important to find a way for the pupil to become a safe driver, not to abandon them because they are struggling or difficult to teach.
 It is also important to be honest and open about the rate of development, timescales and potential costs involved.

-Despite 7 years specialising in SEN it still feels new to me and will be for many years to come but my diary is filled with pupils with dyslexia, dyspraxia, ADHD/ADD, autism, Aspergers, anxiety, PTSD, brain tumours, genetic conditions and various other learning difficulties and additional needs.
+Despite many years specialising in SEN I am concious of how much more I have to learn.
+My diary is always filled with pupils with dyslexia, dyspraxia, ADHD/ADD, autism/ASD, Aspergers, anxiety, PTSD/CPTSD, cerebral palsy, genetic conditions and various other learning difficulties and additional needs.
 It requires understanding, patience and determination.
 It should be as fun as possible because enjoyment promotes learning.
-I continue to study regarding various learning difficulties and special needs and continuously attend courses but of most value to me is the practical experience I gain from teaching such diverse and wonderful pupils.
-If you want to chat feel free to ring me.
-If you can’t get hold of me it just means I’m teaching.
+If you want to chat feel free to ring me, if you can’t get hold of me it just means I’m teaching.
 Leave me a message and I will get back to you.

 Rob Cooling ADI

 Automatic Driving Instructor in Nottingham